nicm42/100-days-of-code-v2/log3.md

 **Day 27: 4th May 2021**
 I added the API call - which took a little while because I first put it in a separate function, which then ran when the page was rendered.
 I then got the relevant bits of info so I can at least mock up some cards.
 I realised that the input and button need to be in a form, so you can submit by typing then pressing enter.
 I installed TypeScript and then discovered the whole thing is more complicated than I thought, so I need to read some stuff on writing TypeScript in React.

+**Day 28: 5th May 2021**
+I converted everything to TypeScript and it all went ok.
+And then I updated ESLint and spent the rest of the time sorting that out.
+And now Prettier is being a pain and the API call isn't working any more.
+So not the most productive day ever.
+Hopefully it won't take long to sort out tomorrow.